 Dressing

 The amount of lemon juice and seasonings that go into the dressing for your insalata di mare is largely a matter of taste.
-I don’t like my dressing to be too acid, so only a half lemon for the dressing, with an extra squeeze just before serving to brighten the dish.
+I don’t like my dressing to be too acid, so I only use a half lemon for the dressing, with an extra squeeze just before serving to brighten the dish.

 My personal touch on this very traditional recipe: I like to drizzle more olive oil and squeeze lemon juice over the seafood just before serving.
 The lemon adds a bit of brightness to the dish and the olive oil adds richness and lovely velvety texture.
+I leave most of the marinade behind in the mixing bowl.

 Leftovers and making ahead